 ARCHIVE #1902: Rehearsal sessions for a death metal album by Damon Albarn

-The series currently comprises the four works, three of which were developed during the project:
+The series comprises four works, the first three of which were developed during the project:

 The graphic elements of each piece are drawn or created manually, then scanned into photoshop where they are combined with digital text before being professionally produced as giclée prints on heavy art paper.
-At present only a single Artist’s Proof exists of each piece, although there are plans to produce an edition at some point and possibly a zine variant of the series when complete.
+At present only a single Artist’s Proof exists of each piece, although there are plans to produce an edition at some point.
 If you would like to know more about these works and the edition plans, or to request notification when editions are available to purchase, please contact Caitlin.

 Sepiascape with Grey is a graphic score commissioned by Valentina Pravodelov for her MMus vocal recital in January 2014.
 Destined to be performed in the context of a programme of darkly urban popular music by bands such as Massive Attack, Portishead and Joy Division with a backing band of guitars, keyboards, backing vocals and drums, it incorporates a short text which mashes up a single line from T.S.
 Eliot’s poem The Wasteland with words selected by the composer: